 Just like with your spring or summer garden, there are two methods for planting seeds in the Fall garden.
 You can direct seed (plant your seeds outside directly in the garden beds) or start indoors (by planting your seeds in flats or plug trays).

 Direct seeding is usually the easiest method.
 You just pop the seeds into your garden beds at the appropriate time and wait for them to grow.
 Once they have a good start, you can thin your seedlings to allow proper room for your plants to develop.
 In the fall garden, direct seeding is most ideal for plants that have fast maturity (60 days or less) and for root crops.

 Direct-seeding for fall crops works best with “cold crop” plants that have a quick growth cycle.
 These include greens, radishes, green onions and peas.
 Since these crops reach maturity quickly, you are able to squeeze in an entire extra growing season each fall!
 It’s important to know your average frost dates and start your seeds in time.
 We’ll talk a bit more about that next.

-While you can certainly grow things broccoli, cauliflower and Brussel sprouts in the fall, they will grow best if you start them from seed indoors and then transplant them outside.
-It’s ideal to give them about a 6-8 week head start before planting them out.
-For me, starting plants from seed in the middle of summer simply isn’t going to happen!
-Call me lazy, but at least I know my limits! ?
+Starting seeds indoors is most ideal for fall crops that have a longer growing season.
+Crops like broccoli, cauliflower and Brussel sprouts will grow best if you start them from seed indoors and then transplant them outside.
+It’s ideal to give them about a 6-8 week head start before planting them out, so you will need to check your frost dates and plant them accordingly.